AvolitesLtd/TitanManual/docs/titan-basics.md

 - You can set the brightness of the desk lamps on the wheels when in the **System** menu (press <Keys.HardKey>Avo</Keys.HardKey> + <Keys.HardKey>Disk</Keys.HardKey>).

-## Connecting Console Wings

-"[Wings](./about-the-consoles/fader-wings.md)" are additional control surfaces which can be connected to the console to provide more faders and buttons.
-They connect to the console by USB.

-The Pearl Expert Touch Wing can only be used with the [Pearl Expert](about-the-consoles/pearl-expert-and-touch-wing.md) console and should be connected before the console is powered up.